jbe/lazy_load/README.md

 ### Errors

 Referencing constant beneath `LazyLoad` for which there is no mapping, resuslts in the usual `NameError`.
-Referencing an unavailable constant typically gives a `LazyLoad::DependencyError`, which conveniently is also a subclass of NameError.
+Referencing an unavailable constant typically gives a `LazyLoad::DependencyError`, which conveniently is also a subclass of `NameError`.

 ### Best available

-You can use the `best` method to return the first available given a list of constant names, or else raise a `LazyLoad::DependencyError` for the first (most preferred) one.
+You can use the `best` method to return the first constant from a list of names, or else raise a `LazyLoad::DependencyError` for the first (most preferred) one.

 ```ruby
     LazyLoad.best(:Kramdown, :RDiscount, :Redcarpet)